Cray-HPE/docs-uan/docs/portal/developer-portal/advanced/SLES_Image.md

 1. Log in to the master node `ncn-m001`.
 All commands in this procedure are run from the master node.

-1. Verify the UAN release contains a SLES image.
+1. Verify that the UAN release contains a SLES image.

     ```bash
     ncn-m001# UAN_RELEASE=2.5